pablocollazoc/microflow/index.md

 ***Not passed*** :x:

 Quality gate conditions do not passed.
-Check the related issues
+Some of these conditions were not acquired:
+- Code coverage is less than 80%
+-
+Duplicated lines is greater than 3%
+- Maintainability rating is worse than A
+- Reliability rating is worse than A
+-
+Security hotspots reviewed is less than 100%
+- Security rating is worse than A

 {% include charts.html %}
 # **Bugs found:**